ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 .. code-block:: console

    # Load modules:
-   module load netcdf-c/4.9.2
+   module load netcdf/4.7.0
-   ncdump -h /work/noaa/epic/UFS_Land-DA_Dev/inputs/DA/snow_depth/GHCN/data_proc/v3/2019/ghcn_snwd_ioda_20191221.nc
+   ncdump -h /work/noaa/epic/UFS_Land-DA_Dev/inputs/DA/snow_depth/GHCN/data_proc/v3/2000/ghcn_snwd_ioda_20000103.nc

-to see the header contents of the 2019-12-21 GHCN snow depth file.
+to see the header contents of the 2000-01-03 GHCN snow depth file.
 Users may need to modify the module load command and the file path to reflect module versions/file paths that are available on their system.

-..
-COMMENT: Update to use the 2000 files

 Observation Types
 --------------------